 To provide a better leasing framework that supports and encourages information sharing and cooperation between building owners and occupants and removes barriers to implementing mutually agreed improvements over time.

-Points of lease renewal represent an excellent opportunity to change the approach to leases.
-Unlike a traditional lease that locks out change for a decade with inflexible terms, a best practice or green lease seeks to provide a balance between certainty and the ability for owners and occupants to collaborate constructively over the term of their occupancy.
-A best practice lease encourages the parties to set and pursue mutually beneficial goals.
+A lease renewal presents a great opportunity to respond to the changing needs of an organisation, evolving technology and the approaches to environmental performance.
+Whilst a traditional lease usually prohibits change with inflexible terms, a best practice or green lease seeks to provide a balance between certainty and the ability for owners and occupants to collaborate constructively over the term of their occupancy.
+A green lease encourages the parties to set and pursue mutually beneficial goals.

-The BBP developed the Banksia Award winning leasing lifecycle tool, which provides a central hub for the most relevant expertise and resources available and builds the business case for leasing in high performing buildings.
+The Banksia Award-winning BBP leasing lifecycle tool provides a central hub for the most relevant expertise and resources available and builds the business case for leasing in high performing buildings.
 The tool considers the whole of occupation, not just the deal itself and incorporates a range of tools to enable each stage of the process, and to support each stakeholder to communicate intentions effectively with the others.
 The tool includes templates to guide specifications for better quality office space and to compare the performance of two similar spaces right through to resources to assist with fit out, make good and more.

 The BBP partnered with The Fifth Estate on the popular tenants and landlords guide to happiness – an extensive nine part eBook that brought this leasing lifecycle process to life with human stories.
 It showcases real life examples where shared intentions have assisted tenants and owners to collaborate and achieve better outcomes, productivity and amenity.